 Use an induction checklist

-An induction checklist will ensure you cover all important information.
+An induction checklist will ensure you cover all the important information.

 Make sure your new workers can ask you questions before they sign the induction checklist.
 But keep in mind that they may be nervous, or keen to impress, so they might not ask any questions.
 Encourage them to talk to you (or their supervisor or health and safety representative) if they’re not sure about anything.